 \qquad \text{if~ $c_I<-2\sqrt{2}\,.$} \ee The above results can be rewritten in a simpler way, \be |v_i|=\frac{1}{2} \left(|c_I|-\sqrt{c_I^2-8}\right)\,,~~~|v_f|=\frac{1}{2} \left(|c_I|+\sqrt{c_I^2-8}\right)\,,~~~v_i v_f>0\,, \ee which permits at most one Kasner inversion \be \rightarrow {\frac{2}{v}}\,. \ee

-The expression for $N$ in \eqref{expr-Kas-fchiN} within a Kasner epoch indicates that the mechanism of the Kasner inversion is as follows.
-If $\left|v \right|<\sqrt{2}$ for a certain Kasner epoch, from the expression for $N$ in \eqref{expr-Kas-fchiN} within a Kasner epoch, $N'$ will become progressively larger as $\rho$ increases.
-Consequently, the Kasner epoch will become unstable and an inversion occurs, until $\left|v \right|$ is raised above the critical value $v_c^I$ by the rule \eqref{expr-v-inver}.
+{From the above transformation rule of $v$ for the inversion, we define the critical value of $v$ as} \be { v_c^I=\sqrt{2}\,.} \ee If $\left|v \right|<v_c^I$ for a certain Kasner epoch, from the expression for $N$ in \eqref{expr-Kas-fchiN} within a Kasner epoch, $N'$ will become progressively larger as $\rho$ increases.
+Consequently, the rotation terms will become non-negligible and an inversion occurs, until $\left|v \right|$ is abruptly raised above the critical value $v_c^I$ by the rule \eqref{expr-v-inver}.
 This is precisely the mechanism of the Kasner inversion.
 After the inversion, $N'$ will decrease continuously, and the stability of a Kasner epoch will no longer be affected by rotation terms, which ensures that no further inversions can occur.

-From Fig. \ref{fig-two-N} we observe that these transitions indeed do not affect the behavior of the metric function field $N$, which is consistent with the argument that the inversion and transitions are independent of each other as discussed before.\footnote{We do not show the other extreme case of $N$, where there is no Kasner epoch before the inversion which leads to that $N$ is not constant before the inversion.} We also confirm the relation of $N$ among these values: $N_h$, the value of $N$ at horizon; $N_K^i$, the value of $N$ before the inversion (if it exists); and $N_K^f$, the value of $N$ at late time (after the inversion).
-If there is no inversion, $N_K^f=1/N_h=-k/\omega$.
-If the inversion occurs, $N_K^f=1/N_K^i=N_h=-\omega/k\,.\ee {These relations were first discovered numerically in our earlier study \cite{Gao:2023rqc}, where a simple mass-squared term is considered in the potential.
+From Fig. \ref{fig-two-N} we observe that these transitions indeed do not affect the behavior of the metric function field $N$, which is consistent with the argument that the inversion and transitions are independent of each other as discussed before.\footnote{We do not show the other extreme case of $N$ in \cite{Gao:2023rqc}, where there is no Kasner epoch before the inversion which leads to that $N$ is not constant before the inversion.} We also confirm the relation of $N$ among these values: $N_h$, the value of $N$ at horizon; $N_K^i$, the value of $N$ before the inversion (if it exists); and $N_K^f$, the value of $N$ at late time (after the inversion).
+If there is no inversion, \be N_K^f=1/N_h=-k/\omega\,, \ee while if the inversion occurs, \be N_K^f=1/N_K^i=N_h=-\omega/k\,.\ee {These relations were first discovered numerically in our earlier study \cite{Gao:2023rqc}, where a simple mass-squared term is considered in the potential.
 Here, we numerically confirmed that these relations also hold for the potential with a super-exponential term.
 These findings suggest that the relations are universal in 3D rotating black holes coupled to scalar fields. }